arp242/arp242.net/_posts/2016-10-26-i-dont-like-git-but-im-going-to-migrate-my-projects-to-it.markdown

 ---

 From a technical point of view mercurial has some advantages as well.
-It has a well-designed extensible plugin system; aside from the 50 standard commands mercurial also ships with 33 extensions (`hg help extensions`) by default, which add many of the commands that are enabled by default in git.
+It has a well-designed plugin system; aside from the 50 standard commands mercurial also ships with 33 extensions (`hg help extensions`) by default, which add many of the commands that are enabled by default in git.
 It’s also pretty easy to write your own extension.

 git ‘extensions’ are merely commands starting with `git-`.
 These are typically shell or Perl scripts – or in the case of `git-instaweb` a shell script which generates a Perl script – parsing the output of other git commands.
-It’s ugly, it’s difficult to port reliably (as Larry Wall famously said, “it’s easier to port a shell than a script script”), and it’s C core [leaves it open to classic memcpy buffer overflows][git-memcpy].
-It’s also not even faster, since Python [is so much easier to optimize][facebook-hg].
+It’s ugly, it’s difficult to port reliably (as Larry Wall famously said, “it’s easier to port a shell than a script script”), and its C core [leaves it open to classic memcpy buffer overflows][git-memcpy].
+It’s not even faster, since Python [is so much easier to optimize][facebook-hg].

 Why is everyone using git then?
 -------------------------------